cwmaguire/lcthw/README.md

 languages--I simply give up after a while.
 I've started working with the Teensy and that has rekindled my interest in C.

+The following is my reasoning for spending time typing in examples and doing the exercises.
 I read the first chapter of "Seven Languages in Seven Weeks"--Ruby--without doing the exercises and I didn't "get it."
-This was my first experience with Ruby and I wasn't impressed.
+That was my first experience with Ruby and I wasn't impressed.
 I felt I'd robbed myself so I went back and did the exercises.
 Sure enough I started to understand what was cool about Ruby.
 By the time I got to Clojure I was doing the exercises regularly and Clojure clicked right away.
 Compared to Clojure, Ruby looked like a "good try", but rather silly.